What is a Medical-Legal Partnership (MLP)?

 - Legal Aid Services of Oklahoma

-In Alaska, ALSC currently partners with five MLP site locations to embed an attorney within their healthcare facility:
+In Alaska, ALSC currently partners with six MLP site locations to embed an attorney within their healthcare facility:

 - Alaska Native Medical Center in Anchorage